hannankhan888/ShareList/README.md

 ## Getting Started

-You can clone and run in Android studio, or use the included APK (once its added).
+You can clone and run in Android studio.

 ### Prerequisites